 If you want to deploy the FortiWeb appliances in HA mode, it's recommended to first complete the HA basic settings introduced in this topic before you start setting other configurations.

 When basic settings are done, there will be heartbeat links between the HA member to synchronize configuration.
-The active unit’s configuration is almost entirely synchronized to the passive appliance, so that changes made to the active appliance are propagated to the standby or secondary appliance, ensuring that it is prepared for a failover.
+The active unit’s configuration is almost entirely synchronized to the passive appliance, so that changes made to the active appliance are propagated to the standby or slave appliance, ensuring that it is prepared for a failover.
 See Synchronization for configurations and data that are synchronized in HA group.

 - For active-passive HA, you need two identical physical FortiWeb appliances; for standard or high volume active-active HA, you need two or more (up to eight) identical physical FortiWeb appliances and firmware versions.
 For introductions on the HA modes, see FortiWeb high availability (HA) .